MicrosoftDocs/connected-spaces/articles/ai-insights.md

 ## How AI works to produce insights

-The Connected Spaces edge gateway includes computer vision skills (AI models) that detect human presence and movement from in-store camera video footage to derive data such as people count and dwell time.
+The edge device includes computer vision skills (AI models) that detect human presence and movement from in-store camera video footage to derive data such as people count and dwell time.
 The derived data (or inference data) is sent to the Connected Spaces cloud to generate insights.
-The Connected Spaces cloud service and web app is a multi-tenant software as a service (SaaS) that processes the data from Connected Spaces edge gateway, and correlates with other business data to generate aggregate and actionable insights for each customer.
+The Connected Spaces service and web app is a multi-tenant software as a service (SaaS) that processes the data from Connected Spaces edge gateway, and correlates with other business data to generate aggregate and actionable insights for each customer.

 - The computer vision AI skills goal is exclusively to detect and locate human presence in video footage and outputs a bounding box around a human body.
 Connected Spaces AI skills that detect people and their dwell or wait times in certain zones of the store do not attempt to detect faces or discover the identities or demographics of shoppers and other individuals at your retail location.